 Fiction: Habitat gives houses to poor people.

 Fact: Houses are not given to anyone.
 Habitat builds houses with people in need and then sells the houses to homeowner partners through zero interest loans.
 Because houses are built principally by volunteers, mortgage payments are reasonable for families unable to obtain conventional financing.
-Habitat homeowners typically have incomes that are between 25% and 60% of the median income in the area.
-They are required to invest at least 200 hundred hours of “sweat equity” that is, time spent volunteering in our community, taking homeowner educational classes, building their own home or other Habitat houses.
+Habitat homeowners typically have incomes that are between 30% and 80% of the median income in the area.
+They are required to invest at least 300 hundred hours of sweat equity that is, time spent volunteering in our community, taking homeowner educational classes, building their own home or other Habitat houses.

 Fact: Habitat doesn't build houses for minorities.
 We build houses with people in need, without regard to race.
 Three criteria drive the qualification process: need; ability to pay, and willingness to partner with Habitat.
 Habitat for Humanity International and the U.S. Fair Housing Act of 1968 prohibits discrimination in the sale of housing on the basis of race, color, sex, religion, handicap, familial status or national origin.

 Fact: While some Habitat homeowners do receive public assistance, most work at low-wage jobs.
 Habitat works in good faith with people who often are at risk in society, knowing that owning a home is not the answer to every problem, but that it can be an important step, often the first step toward helping people break out of the cycle of poverty.